KabalMcBlade/ECS-API/README.md

 ## Important Compilation info

 **Due the nature of the library and where you can link this against to, you have to add the processor ECS_EXPORTS to avoid linkage error.**<br>
-**Also, in case your project is using precompiled headers, remember to add the header file in the translation units component_manager.cpp and entity_manager.cpp
+**Also, in case your project is using precompiled headers, remember to add the header file in the translation units component_manager.cpp and entity_manager.cpp**

 ## How to import in your project

-A way is cloning this repository in your project, but in that case need to remove/exclude from your project everything apart the folder ECS-API/ECS, but is not very pretty.<br>
+A way is cloning this repository in your project, but in that case need to remove/exclude from your project everything apart the folder ECS-API/ECS, but is not very pretty.
+Also it needs to change if using precompiled headers or not, which might result in having local changes into your project without been able to submit.<br>
 A nice way instead, is simple to download or cloning this project somewhere locally and copy inside your own project the ECS folder containig ONLY the implementation of the API, the [ECS](ECS-API/ECS).